Some places don’t live up to their hype; some places go far beyond your expectations - Malaysia certainly belongs to the latter.

 The Christ Church is just one of the many colonial heritages in Malaysia.

-Thanks to the multi-cultural population, Malaysia offers a great variety of food, including Chinese regional cuisines, Malay and Indian dishes.
-The street food scene in Penang is famous, and Malacca boasts distinctly different Nyonya cuisines (the culinary result of marriage between Chinese traders and local Malays).
+Thanks to the multi-cultural population, Malaysia offers a great variety of food, including Chinese regional cuisines, and Malay and Indian dishes.
+The street food scene in Penang is famous, and Malacca boasts distinctly different Nyonya cuisines (the culinary result of the marriage between Chinese traders and local Malays).
 It is really hard to leave Malaysia without a growing waistline!

 Please take me to Malaysia and call me a foodie...

 Apart from street food, Penang has something else to offer.
 Earning its world heritage recognition back in 2008, the old George Town in Penang is perfect for a stroll.
-You will find dozens of historic landmarks, from old British colonial mansions to Malay, Thai and Indonesian architecture, including the stunning Kek Lok Si Temple, Pagoda of Rama VI, Chinatown, and Little India.
+You will find dozens of historic landmarks, from old British colonial mansions to Malay, Thai, and Indonesian architecture, including the stunning Kek Lok Si Temple, Pagoda of Rama VI, Chinatown, and Little India.

 Located in the state of Sabah in Malaysian Borneo, the UNESCO-listed Kinabalu National Park offers something really unique and adventurous.

-The centerpiece of the park is the Mount Kinabalu, the highest mountain in Malaysia with a height of 4,095 meters above sea level.
+The centerpiece of the park is Mount Kinabalu, the highest mountain in Malaysia with a height of 4,095 meters above sea level.
 Mt.
 Kinabalu is known for its incredible biodiversity - many of the plants and animals on the mountain are found nowhere else on Earth.